 "The waters surrounding an island become contaminated by chemical dumping, and people who eat fish caught in those waters become deformed and violent."

-On this day in 1983, mankind was treated to a somewhat more colorful version of society's collapse with the release of 1990: The Bronx Warriors.
-The feature starred Fred Williamson and Mark Gregory, and here's the plot summary from IMDB.com:
+On this day in 1983 (in the U.S.), mankind was treated to a somewhat more colorful version of society's collapse with the release of 1990: The Bronx Warriors.
+Written (in part) and directed by Enzo G. Castellari, the feature starred Fred Williamson, Mark Gregory, and Vic Morrow; and here's the plot summary from IMDB.com:

 "In a post-apocalyptic New York City, a policeman infiltrates the Bronx, which has become a battleground for several murderous street gangs."